Smoking Cessation Service

 I wish to provide a smoking cessation service in my pharmacy.
 What is the process?

-- Contact the local PHA tobacco control contact to enquire if funding is available for a new contract.
-If successful, the service can be provided by a pharmacist who has successfully undertaken the training programme and has received training on ELITE.
+- Email PHATobaccoAdmin@hscni.net to enquire if funding is available for a new contract.
+If successful, the service can be provided by a pharmacist who has successfully undertaken the training programme..

 I haven’t been able to contact a client for their 4 week follow up.
 What should I do?